rainerbrendle/Blue-River/README.md

 ### Event-Driven

+Every received messages represents an event, which immutable and recorded.
+It represents history and has already happenend.

 ### Journal

+The Journal table records the events and brings them into a guarnteed timely order per Shard.

+### Processing
+Every Journal entry can be subscribed to and can trigger further actions using an event-codition-action model.
+Which actions have be triggered and executed jet are maintained in a high-water mark table, which just follows the Journal using processing agents.

+### High-Water Mark
+To rember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation

 ### Event-Condition-Action Rules

+An action is a next step to be taken and it has to happen within the same transaction as the high-water marks entry is written.

 ### Agents, Active Processing and High-Water Mark
 ### Service-API for Snapshot Consistent Data Acccess for Reading
 ### Transactional Guarantees, Fail-Fast/Fail-Over